 - Micom (Microcomputer) Rice Cooker

-The micom rice cooker is equipped with the heater which is located at the buttom of the rice cooker.
-The heat is transferred to the entire rice pot and cooks rice.
+On the other hand, the micom rice cooker features a heater located at the bottom of the rice cooker, which transfers heat to the entire pot and cooks rice evenly.

 Year first available

-Most of Japanese rice cookers come with the delay timer option.
-You can set the timer in the morning and the delicious rice is already cooked and ready for dinner by the time you are home from the long working day!
-It is a great option for the busy household!
+Many Japanese rice cookers are equipped with a delay timer option, allowing you to set the timer in the morning and have perfectly cooked rice ready for dinner by the time you return home from a long day at work.
+This convenient feature is particularly useful for busy households!

 Steam vent cap